 Is low-level laser therapy safe?

 Absolutely.
-Over 2,500 studies have been conducted since 1967 on the safety and effectiveness of low-level laser therapy in providing relief from pain and other symptoms .
+Researchers have conducted over 2,500 studies since 1967 on the safety and effectiveness of low-level laser therapy in providing relief from pain and other symptoms .
 In fact, the healing mechanism of the laser in using light energy to initiate a cascade of reactions from the cell membrane all the way to the cell’s DNA (called cellular amplification) earned the Nobel Prize in Physiology and Medicine in 1994.